Celebrate the city next weekend

 Plenty to entertain both young and young at heart

-When families are monitoring the budgets more than ever and cutting back on entertainment, Snead said that a family of four could easily come out to Community Park next weekend and have plenty of fun for under $10.
+When families are monitoring the budgets more than ever and cutting back on entertainment, Snead said that a family of four could easily come out to Marathon Community Park next weekend and have plenty of fun for under $10.

 Middle Keys families are invited to Marathon’s Community Park beginning at 11 am on Saturday, Nov.
 12 for an afternoon of entertainment.